JohnMcFarland/OpenCTI-Connectors/README.md

 ## Deployment

-All connectors are deployed as Docker Compose services alongside the OpenCTI stack at `/home/siii/opencti-docker`.
+All connectors are deployed as Docker Compose services alongside the OpenCTI stack.

 **Add a connector to the stack:**